Internships

 - Perform other duties as assigned

 These are the general responsibilities and qualifications of the intern position.
 It is not intended to be an exhaustive list of all duties, responsibilities, and qualifications.
-Other duties may be assigned based on the intern's interests, abilities, and the needs of the office.
+Other duties may be assigned based on the intern's interests, abilities, and the office's needs.

 Our office offers both full-time and part-time internships, but full-time availability is preferred.
 District ties and Illinois ties are strongly preferred.
 Bilingual language skills (ENG/SPAN, ENG/POLISH) are highly preferred.